Leon Williams (American football)

-Leon E'srom Williams (born July 30, 1983) is a former American football linebacker.
-He has played for the Cleveland Browns, Dallas Cowboys and Kansas City Chiefs.
-He was drafted by the Cleveland Browns in the fourth round of the 2006 NFL Draft.
-He also was a member of the New York Sentinels of the United Football League.
-He played college football at the University of Miami.
+Leon E'srom Williams (born July 30, 1983) is an American former professional football linebacker who played for the Cleveland Browns, Dallas Cowboys and Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Miami Hurricanes and was selected by the Browns in the fourth round of the 2006 NFL draft.
+Williams was also a member of the New York Sentinels of the United Football League (UFL).

-Early years
+Early life

 A native of Brooklyn, New York City where he attended Canarsie High School in Brooklyn, New York, he played high school football for the Chiefs under coach Mike Camerdese and graduated in 2001.

 As a junior, he played tight end, catching and 20 passes for 219 yards and 3 touchdowns.
 As a senior, he was moved to linebacker, collecting 98 tackles, 12 sacks, 4 fumble recoveries and 3 interceptions.

-He was named USA Today 1st team All American and awarded Gatorade Player of the Year in 2000-01 (NY).
+Williams was named USA Today 1st team All American and awarded Gatorade Player of the Year in 2000-01 (NY).
 SuperPrep All-American and a member of SuperPrep's Elite 50 top national prospects...No.
 27 prospect overall, regardless of position.
-He also participated in the first-ever U.S. Army All-American Bowl game on December 30, 2000 and was named Defensive player of the game.
+He also participated in the first-ever U.S. Army All-American Bowl game on December 30, 2000, and was named Defensive player of the game.